charlesmchen/WeView2/TutorialLayoutModel.md

 * If the subviews don't fit within the **WeView**'s bounds, they may be cropped.
 * Lastly, subviews are positioned within their cell.

-A **WeView** might have multiple layouts.
-Each layout operates independently of the others and only one layout applies to any given subview.

 ## An Example